 - Dunlap Fellowship

 The Dunlap Institute’s annual, five-day summer school provides an introduction to cutting-edge astronomical instrumentation for current and future telescope facilities.

-The school is designed around both lecture and interactive laboratory activities led by astronomers from around the world who specialize in the development of astronomical instruments.
+The school is designed around both lecture and hands-on laboratory activities led by astronomers from around the world who specialize in the development of astronomical instruments.
 The program will introduce students to the basic principles of optics and detectors, as well as to advanced topics in instrument design and development.
 It includes a focus on laboratory, computer and data acquisition skills.
 Students also participate in career development sessions.

 Who should attend?